-DMD150 CREDITS: 3 PREREQUISITE(S): NONE

-Digital Tools for Media and Design \bigcirc
+Digital Tools for Media and Desi ign 🖓

-This course is an overview of Adobe Illustrator and InDesig product or service.
-Using these tools, along with advanced convey good design practice, brand consistency and estab based applications and media channels. d Photoshop techniques, students will lear n to create digital assets and concepts that
+product or service.
+Using these tools, along with nd InDesign and its application in creating 2D vector advanced Photoshop techniques, students will learr and establishing a brand story to audiences via the I to create digital assets and concepts that

 DMD210 CREDITS: 3 PREREQUISITE(S): NONE

 Vector Illustration 🦿

-In this course, students will gain proficiency in the creatic commands, interfaces, and pipelines to create logos, prod course, students will become proficient at mastering the s luct designs, and style guides with an emp phasis on design identity.
+commands, interfaces, and pipelines to create le the creation of 2D vector graphics using industry-sta ogos, product designs, and style guides with an emp ering the software to provide visual communications. hasis on design identity.
 Throughout the

-DMD220 (CREDITS: 3 PREREQUISITE(S): ART103 AND ART112
+DMD220 CREDITS: 3 PREREQUISITE(S): ART103 AND ART112

-Principles of Interface Design  🦿
+Principles of Interface Design ç

-What is it that makes an engaging interface?
-What elemer functional components associated with creating effective product design, color and compositional ergonomics, and involved in creating unique interface design solutions, as interfaces that encourage the user to be a the design process as it relates to interac n active participant.
-Topics include tion with the content.
+functional components associated with creating product design, color and compositional ergonor nat elements must be considered to hold user interes effective interfaces that encourage the user to be an mics, and the design process as it relates to interacti utions, as well as critiquing existing interfaces from a active participant.
+Topics include on with the content.
 Students will be

 DMD230 CREDITS: 3 PREREQUISITE(S): NONE

-Personal Branding 🦿

-In our ever more connected world, your social media persona is often the first impression others will have of you.
-How do you put your best digital self forward?
-This course will help students navigate the major social media sites such as Facebook, Twitter, Instagram, YouTube, and more, as well as give them the tools to create their own websites, blogs, logos, and other elements of their digital identity.
+digital self forward?
+This course will help studen nedia persona is often the first impression others will nts navigate the major social media sites such as Fac leir own websites, blogs, logos, and other elements o ebook, Twitter, Instagram, YouTube, and

 DMD235 CREDITS: 3 PREREQUISITE(S): NONE

-Marketing for Digital Media 🤗
+Marketing for Digital Media °ç

-So you've made something awesome.
-Now what?
-How do it right, you thought about these issues before you even st for a project, how to plan a campaign, leverage social med tarted your project.
-In this course, student s will learn how to identify the audience
+it right, you thought about these issues before ye Phow do you get people to see it, care about it, and ou even started your project.
+In this course, students social media as well as traditional media, develop a will learn how to identify the audience

 DMD305 CREDITS: 3 PREREQUISITE(S): ART103

-Advanced Digital Creation
+Advanced Digital Creation ိုင်္ဂိ

-This course aims to explore advanced technical features w and explore cutting-edge techniques, industry trends, and vector graphics will be created each week to support your visual branding and identity, print and digital publication l advanced tools/ pipelines using the Adob professional portfolio.
-Topics include adv be Creative Suite.
-A series of raster and anced composting, 3D design, typography,
+This course aims to explore advanced technical and explore cutting-edge techniques, industry tr vector graphics will be created each week to sup features where creativity meets mastery.
+We will buil rends, and advanced tools/ pipelines using the Adobe oport your professional portfolio.
+Topics include adva ublication design, emerging technologies, and profes Creative Suite.
+A series of raster and nced composting, 3D design, typography,

+DMD410 CREDITS: 3 PREREQUISITE(S): NONE

+0

-Media and Content Accessibility
+Media and Content Accessibility းလို